lwdsw/Kiln/README.md

     </picture>
 </p>
 <h3 align="center">
-    The easiest tool for fine-tuning LLM models and collaborating on datasets.
+    The easiest tool for fine-tuning LLM models, synthetic data generation, and collaborating on datasets.
 </h3>

 |               |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |